-Each plot shows the mean intensity for each of the 18 singleion models and the 20 residues that can be to the left and right (N-term and C-term) of the cleaved amide bond.
-Several expected trends can be detected: the high intensities of b- and y-ions; the high intensities of cleavages N-term to P, and corresponding low intensities of cleavages C-term to P. Other trends that have not been as widely noted in the peptide fragmentation literature are also present: the increased prevalence of +2 y-ions when basic residues are C-term to the fragmentation location; and the increased intensity of singly charged a-ions when hydrophobic residues are N-term to the fragmentation site.
+In Figure 6 we examine the distributions of intensities learned for particular residues and ion types by the single ion models.
+Each plot shows the mean intensity for each of the 18 single ion models and the 20 residues that can be to the left and right (N-term and C-term) of the cleaved amide bond.
+Several expected trends can be detected: the high intensities of b- and y-ions; the high intensities of cleavages N-term to P, and corresponding low intensities of cleavages C-term to P. Other trends that have not been as widely noted in the peptide fragmentation literature are also present: the increased prevalence of +2 y-ions when basic residues are C-terminal to the fragmentation location; and the increased intensity of singly charged a-ions when hydrophobic residues are N-terminal to the fragmentation site.
 The first effect makes sense from physical principles.
-We examined the latter effect more closely by looking at the raw distribution of a-ion intensities near hydrophobic residues.
-Specifically, we compared a-ion intensities that resulted from fragmentation events C-term to the hydrophobic residues YILMFWC (where C is modified with iodoacetamide) with the polar residues RKDENQ (Fig. 5).
-The two distributions are significantly different from one another (Kolmogorov-Smirnov test, $P \ll 0.0001$).
+We examined the latter effect more closely by looking at the raw distribution of aion intensities when hydrophobic (YILMFWC, where C is modified with iodoacetamide) vs. polar (RKDENQ) residues are N-terminal to the fragmentation location resulting in the a-ion (see Figure 5).
+The two distributions are significantly different from one another (Kolmogorov-Smirnov test, $p \ll 0.0001$).